daranzolin/OLDdaranzolin.github.io/_posts/2017-08-31-language-wars.markdown

 *Bellum omnium contra omnes.* A liberal paraphrase: "human existence is war".
 So wrote Thomas Hobbes in his *Leviathan,* a work studied in any introduction to philosophy or political thought.
 While Hobbes' broader point is about government, I'm more interested in *epistemology.* For humans, "war" is a useful framework.
-Consider how martial language permeates our everyday speech:
+Consider how martial language permeates our vernacular:

 * "I'll *ping* them again next week."
 * "So-and-so *marshalled* an argument."